arturormk/curator-seed-python/docs/curation/BLUEPRINT_template.md

 ---

+## 8.5 Milestones (Non-authoritative)

+> Semi-structured list of planned implementation checkpoints.
+> These are aspirational and tentative.
+They do NOT override ADRs
+> or Appendix A. They exist purely to help AI plan iterative development.

+---

 ## 9. Open Questions

 > This is where the curator intentionally parks uncertainty for the AI to help with.